zoso10/6px-api-docs/README.md

 ## AUTHENTICATION

 When you sign up for an account, you are given an API key and secret.
 You authenticate with the 6px API by providing your API key and secret in every request.
-You can manage your API key and secret in the `My Account` section of the [dashboard](http://6px.io/login).
+You can manage your API key and secret in the `Settings` section of the [dashboard](https://6px.io/dashboard/#/settings).

 ```bash
 $ curl https://api.6px.io/v1/users/:user_id/jobs?key=YOUR_KEY&secret=YOUR_SECRET